為 Weblate 模組作出貢獻¶

 To check the code quality, you can use ruff, its configuration is

-The easiest approach to enforce all this is to install pre-commit.
-The
+The easiest approach to enforce all this is to install prek.
+This is

 編寫 Weblate 的任何代碼應該時刻記得 Security by Design Principles (由設計原理來提供安全性)。